manosriram/manosriram.com/content/posts/abstract_syntax_tree.md

 The above code is an extension of whatever was discussed, extending PLUS and MULTIPLY to MINUS, DIVIDE, LPAREN, and RPAREN as well.
 This will change according to the grammar of the language.

-The walk method, does and tree traversal and prints out the value of the node.
-This technique is used in calculate method to combine and calculate the result instead of just printing the result.
+The walk method, does a tree traversal and prints out the value of the node.
+This technique is used in the calculate method to combine and calculate the result instead of just printing.

 [Code Repository](https://github.com/manosriram/ast)